-Ingredient Sourcing for Dog Food
+Ingredient Sourcing for your Dog Food Meal Prep

 Depending on the recipe you are using sourcing ingredients may be simple or it may be more complicated.
 For example, some recipes may ask for organ meats such as chicken gizzard, beef heart, or even lamb liver – these are usually fairly difficult to find in your local grocer, so you do have to be fairly creative to come up with sources.

 Where to find Organ Meats for Homemade Dog Food Recipes: